AsovKirill/Match-me-web-application/README.md

 Modern Tinder-style friendship & dating platform built with Go, React, PostgreSQL, and WebSockets.

+💡 Note: I worked on this project as part of a team of three.
+We used Agile methodologies for development.
+The project is not yet in release, but it’s a great learning experience and demonstrates real-time social matching functionality.

 ## 🚀 Backend Setup (Go)

 ### ✅ 1.
 Clone the repository